-Nyepi Package 2025 – Bali.
-An exeperience the magical magical silence of Nyepi in Bali at Swarga Suites Bali Berawa on 28th – 30th March 2025.
+Nyepi Package 2026 – Bali.
+Experience the magical silence of Nyepi in Bali at Swarga Suites Bali Berawa, from 18–20 March 2026.

-often synonymous with vibrant festivities and breathtaking landscapes, offers a unique and enchanting celebration of the New Year.
-In stark contrast to the global norm of spectacle and lively festivities, the island embraces silence during Nyepi, a day dedicated to washing away past wrongdoings and starting the new year with a clean slate, both individually and collectively.
+Often synonymous with vibrant festivities and breathtaking landscapes, Bali offers a unique and enchanting way to welcome the New Year.
+In stark contrast to the usual global celebrations filled with spectacle and noise, the island embraces complete silence during Nyepi, a sacred day devoted to cleansing past wrongdoings and beginning the new year with a clean slate, both individually and collectively.

-Nyepi, a Hindu festival celebrated every New Year according to the Saka calendar, meaning “to stay silent,” unfolds on the day after the dark moon of the spring season’s celestial event.
-Those fortunate enough to be in Bali during Nyepi are invited to experience this exceptional celebration, where the Balinese, in a magical and fascinating display, reflect on the past year in silence and set new positive intentions for the coming year.
+Nyepi, a Hindu festival marking the New Year according to the Saka calendar, literally means “to stay silent.”
+It takes place on the day following the dark moon of the spring equinox.
+Those fortunate enough to be in Bali during Nyepi are invited to witness this extraordinary moment, as the island comes to a standstill.
+In a truly magical and profound atmosphere, the Balinese reflect on the past year in silence and set positive intentions for the year ahead.

 Amidst the serenity, discover quiet contemplation spots and breathtaking views that will rejuvenate your mind and spirit.